rb16b/Accelerate-Dev/README.md

 NOTE: oc delete pod and pdb
 PDB does not consider explicitly deleting a deployment as a voluntary disruption. !!!
-The only way to test it out would be to use a node drain command, but that requires an admin role.
+The only way to test it out would be to use a node drain command, but it requires an admin role.

-Set number of rest-fights pods to 1
+Set the number of rest-fights pods to 1

 Run $  oc scale dc/rest-fights --replicas=1